Single-Carrier Delay Alignment Modulation for Multi-IRS Aided Communication: Simulation Results

 Fig.~\ref{pathBasedBeamformingConvergencePerformance} shows the convergence plot of path-based MMSE and ZF DAM beamforming for LoS-dominating channels.
 The number of antennas is ${N_t} = 64$, and that of reflecting elements for each IRS is $M = {M_h}{M_v} = 64$, with ${M_h} = {M_v} = 8$.
 The transmit power is $P =30$ dBm.
 It is observed that the two proposed DAM beamforming schemes converge quickly within several iterations.
-Furthermore, Fig.~\ref{PathBasedMRTconvergencePerformance} plots the convergence behaviour of the proposed iterative algorithm in Algorithm~\ref{alg2}.
+Furthermore, Fig.~\ref{PathBasedMRTconvergencePerformance} plots the convergence behaviour of the proposed iterative algorithm, i.e., Algorithm~\ref{alg2}, where one iteration refers to one update of each reflecting element phase shift.
 It is observed that the algorithm leads to a non-decreasing received signal power at the user over iterations from all IRSs, and eventually approaches a converged solution.